atterpac/refresh/README.md

 ```

 ## Embedding into your dev project
-There can be some uses where you might want to start a watcher internally or for a tool for development Gotato provides a function `NewEngineFromOptions` which takes an `hotato.Config` and allows for the `engine.Start()` function
+There can be some uses where you might want to start a watcher internally or for a tool for development Hotato provides a function `NewEngineFromOptions` which takes an `hotato.Config` and allows for the `engine.Start()` function

 Using hotato as a library also opens the ability to add a Callback [Callback](https://github.com/atterpac/hotato#reload-callback) function that is called on every FS notification